Building an Open AIBOM Standard in the Wild

-Both subtle and overt disagreements were also a constant reality.
-In a multi-stakeholder setting with competing interests, participants frequently proposed adding, removing, or rewording fields, often with vague or narrowly scoped motivations.
-To prevent these debates from stalling progress, we consistently applied the evidence-based acceptance criteria defined in Section~\ref{sec:adoption}.
-This process significantly reduced friction and kept the WG focused on shared priorities rather than endless debate.
-As the AI ecosystem continues to diversify, sustaining continuity amid organizational churn and aligning competing priorities will become even more challenging.
-Embedding these mechanisms early helps ensure that open standards remain both stable and adaptable over time.
+Disagreements were a constant reality in this multi-stakeholder setting.
+Participants frequently proposed modifications with vague or narrow motivations, risking developmental stalls.
+To mitigate this, we applied the evidence-based acceptance criteria defined in Section~\ref{sec:adoption}, significantly reducing friction and maintaining focus on shared priorities.
+As the AI ecosystem diversifies, sustaining continuity amid organisational churn and aligning competing interests will grow more challenging.
+Embedding these governance mechanisms early ensures open standards remain stable yet adaptable.